hailey-park/r01-qc-scripts/README.md

   * `r01 participant data check.R`: This script creates a participant-level QC report doc for a specified village.
 You must manually specify the village that you want to run the QC report on.
 All QC report docs are populated in the `village-qc-reports` folder, which is inside the `data-qc-[DATE]` folder.

   * `r01 community data check.R`: This script is split into 2 sections.
-The first section generates a QC report doc (`QC-report-community-[DATE].doc`) for the community-level database to check for anomaly records (e.g., duplicates or null) and check for completeness of forms.
+The first section generates a QC report doc (`QC-report-community-[DATE].doc`) for the community-level database to check for anomaly records (e.g., duplicates, null, mispelled, missing) and check for completeness of forms.
 The second section generates a miracidia report (`QC-report-miracidia-[DATE].csv`)

   * `data-qc-[DATE]`: this folder will hold the raw REDCap datasets and QC output files for the qc on this date.
     * `HOTSPOTParticipantle_DATA_[DATE & TIME OF EXPORT].csv`